RoslynCodeClub/clubwebsite/workshops/2021-22/javascript4/readme/README.md

 Today, we will learn how to implement voice recognition in JavaScript using the library p5.js!
 This has a wide variety of applications and can be included in many projects.

+*Note: Make sure whatever device you are coding on has a mic - this must be coded on a computer!*

 ### Step 1: Setting Up The Coder

 First, log onto your repl.it account and create a new HTML/JS/CSS repl.
 This should give you a base project with a basic `index.html`.